 Marathon month is drawing to a close, and this weekend brings the Marine Corps Marathon.
 This was my first marathon, and perhaps my favorite marathon experience, as I discussed yesterday in my post about race rewinds and do-overs and also last week in my favorite race moments.
 I still can’t believe it has been 3 years since that race–it feels like a lifetime, but I remember it like yesterday!

-A few posts ago, I talked about how to handle the before, during and after your big race, and then how to approach marathon recovery.
+I’ve talked about how to handle the before, during and after your big race, and then how to approach marathon recovery.
 Today, I am looking at various active, non running activities for fall that will get you back to a routine (after you take a proper break, of course!) while helping you mentally and physically recover from any burnout.

 Fall Non Running Activities to Try During Marathon Recovery